INTRA-UTERINE FETAL SURGERY -- WHERE DO WE STAND

 Repair of spina bifida/meningomyelocele (MOM), Twin-to-twin transfusion syndrome surgery,

-Ex-utero intrapartum treatment (EXIT) surgeries for rare conditions,
+Ex-utero intrapartum treatment/surgeries (EXIT procedures) for rare conditions,

 Most cases are managed by fetoscopy, laser ablation of errant vessels, and fetoscopic shunt placements.
 A trans-abdominal approach utilising the modified Seldinger technique makes it a minimally invasive procedure.

-Advanced intrauterine ultrasound allowed for appropriate short hysterotomy with the lesion accessible and facing the surgeon.
-Spina bifida and meningomyloceles, considered the most difficult correctible lesions, are managed thus.
-Bigger tumours like sacrococcygeal teratomas, some varieties of congenital cystic malformation of the lung, major lung lobar sequestration, mediastinal dermoid, and the congenital high airway obstruction syndrome (CHAOS) require a larger hysterotomy with partial delivery of the fetus which gets an arterial supply via the intact umbilical cord and undisturbed placenta.
+Advanced intrauterine ultrasound allowed for an appropriate short hysterotomy, with the lesion accessible and facing the surgeon.
+Spina bifida and meningomyloceles, considered the most difficult correctable lesions, are managed thus.
+Bigger tumours like sacrococcygeal teratomas, some varieties of congenital cystic malformation of the lung, major lung lobar sequestration, mediastinal dermoid, and the congenital high airway obstruction syndrome (CHAOS) require a larger hysterotomy with partial delivery of the fetus, which gets an arterial supply via the intact umbilical cord and undisturbed placenta.
 Blood loss is minimised by using staplers and a specialised retractor.
 The partially delivered fetus is returned to the uterine cavity of the mother after the procedure.
-Continuous amnioinfusion is maintained during the procedure and the fluid is replenished, with isotonic Ringer's or Hartman's solution, to make the baby float and cushion the cord just before tying the last uterine closure stitch.
+Continuous amnioinfusion is maintained during the procedure, and the fluid is replenished with isotonic Ringer's or Hartman's solution to make the baby float and cushion the cord just before tying the last uterine closure stitch.

 Pediatric and neonatal cardiac surgeons may prefer early surgical correction in certain congenital cyanotic cardiac defects to limit the ill effects of hypoxic blood and related circulatory changes.

 A collaborative and coordinated role among the operators is essential for success.
 The mortality and fetal outcomes vary and are still high (around 6-12%).
 Direct counselling, confidence in the team, and comprehensive consent are all important.
-Intrauterine fetal surgery is rare, and evolving.
+Intrauterine fetal surgery is rare and evolving.
 Few centres can offer the full gamut.
-An international Fetal Medicine Foundation (FMF) was established by Nicolaides in 1995, and the watchdog bodies publish yearly medical and surgical procedural guidelines on the net.
+An international Fetal Medicine Foundation (FMF) was established by Nicolaides in 1995, and the watchdog bodies publish yearly medical and surgical procedural guidelines online.